Pantone Pageant: Emerald Designer Salvias

 So, first up in our pageant is Pantone’s top color of the year called Emerald 17-5641.
-It is a rich blue-green similar to the foliage of various FBTS Salvias, including ground covers, shade plants and one of our favorite kitchen sages that loves full sun.
+It is a rich blue-green similar to the foliage of various FBTS Salvias, including ground covers and shade.

 You can line a sunny or shady path with the shorter plants to create a lushly green aisle of fragrance.
 Or you can shelter a taller, tender member of the Salvia guaranitica group in a planter on a patio with partial shade.

 Are you the kind of gardener who likes compact border rows or do you prefer a bit of luxurious sprawl?
 A partial- to full-shade walkway with room for a short, narrow border may be just the spot for the emerald foliage of two types of Makino, a native Japanese sage.
 In a partial-shade location with more room, the emerald ground covers Blue Vine Sage and Creeping Big Leaf Sage can stretch out.
 All like well-drained, fertile soil.